 HubSpot exposes REST APIs that will allow you to extract data.
 You would need to build a code to bring data from it, clean and enrich this data to make it analysis-ready and finally, load it to Snowflake.
 This would involve more steps than what is mentioned here and can prove to be an effort-intensive task.

-Step 1 – Accessing Data on HubSpot
+Step 1: Accessing Data Stored in HubSpot

 A broad range of data exists on HubSpot, which can be viewed through the HubSpot REST API, accessible via Postman, CURL, or various HTTP clients.
 Using REST API calls, one can discover everything from contact lists to email subscription events, and more; each of these calls uses an authentication parameter, either an API Key or an OAuth Access Token, depending on the degree of rigor required for authentication and integration.
 In any case, the HubSpot API outputs JSON data, which works well with Snowflake, since the latter platform is able to incorporate JSON data without the need to create a corresponding schema, as we discuss in the next step.

-Step 2 – Transforming HubSpot Data
+Step 2: Transforming HubSpot Data

 Snowflake is able to integrate a number of data types without first defining a schema, such as XML, Parquet, or as is the case with HubSpot, JSON data.
 JSON data maps readily to the spreadsheet format of Snowflake, which describes web traffic events on an ordered table of rows and columns.
 Each of these columns corresponds directly to a HubSpot API endpoint response, but once again, where other data types must be systematically defined into a particular schema for a successful conversion, the JSON data used by HubSpot’s API has no such limitations.

-Step 3 – Loading HubSpot Data into Snowflake
+Step 3: Loading HubSpot Data to Snowflake

 Loading data from HubSpot to Snowflake is accomplished through one of four basic methods:

-- COPY INTO – Most often, COPY INTO is the command used to load data into Snowflake, either from a local file system or from Amazon S3 buckets.
+- COPY INTO: Most often, COPY INTO is the command used to load data into Snowflake, either from a local file system or from Amazon S3 buckets.
 In either case, this command is invoked on a Snowflake instance in order to move a copy of the data from HubSpot to a data warehouse.

-- PUT – Alternatively, if a PUT command is invoked, data is placed in a staging area, where it can then be copied to a Snowflake data warehouse.
+- PUT: Alternatively, if a PUT command is invoked, data is placed in a staging area, where it can then be copied to a Snowflake data warehouse.

-- Direct Upload – In some cases, users might choose to directly transmit data from HubSpot to an Amazon S3 bucket, where Snowflake can then access the data.
+- Direct Upload: In some cases, users might choose to directly transmit data from HubSpot to an Amazon S3 bucket, where Snowflake can then access the data.

-- Visual Wizard – For those who would like a more user-friendly experience (at the cost of some functionality), Snowflake offers a GUI to copy data from HubSpot with a point and a click.
+- Visual Wizard: For those who would like a more user-friendly experience (at the cost of some functionality), Snowflake offers a GUI to copy data from HubSpot with a point and a click.

 Regardless of the particular method implemented, it is important to remember that, unlike other technologies, Snowflake does not use separable data schema, but instead, bundles the data schema with the copy query for a more streamlined data loading user experience.

-Step 4 – Maintaining Data in the Snowflake Warehouse
+Step 4: Maintaining Data in the Snowflake Warehouse

 In order to ensure that data is as accurate as possible, users must practice a constant and consistent data maintenance schedule.
 Every update to HubSpot can potentially invalidate pre-existing data fields, making it essential for the end-user to create UPDATE statements in the Snowflake database on a regular basis.
 Failure to maintain such a schedule can result in flawed, inaccurate, and outright corrupted data, which inevitably leads to much frustration and time lost on the part of the developer.